International trade in UK nations, regions and cities: 2023

-Experimental estimated value of exports and imports of goods and services for 2021 for International Territory Levels 1, 2 and 3, and city regions.
-Includes EU and non-EU split along with data for top 20 partner countries.
+Estimated value of exports and imports of goods and services for 2023 for International Territory Levels 1, 2 and 3, and city regions.
+Includes EU and non-EU split, along with data for top 20 partner countries.
+These are official statistics in development.

 Hwn yw'r datganiad diweddaraf.
 Gweld datganiadau blaenorol